 Bollywood actress Kiara Advani adds Audi A8 L to her car collection

-Bollywood actress Kiara Advani adds Audi A8 L to her car collection2 min read .
-Updated: 15 Dec 2021, 11:46 AM IST

-Audi India posted an image on its social media handles of Kiara Advani posing with her brand new Audi A8 L.

-- Audi A8 L luxury sedan was introduced in the Indian market in 2020 at a starting price of ₹1.56 crore (ex-showroom).

-Bollywood actress Kiara Advani has brought home a black Audi A8 L luxury sedan, adding another marque to her luxury car collection that includes the likes of BMW X5, Mercedes-Benz E-Class and BMW 530d.
+Bollywood actress Kiara Advani adds Audi A8 L to her car collection

-Audi India posted an image on its social media handles of the actress posing with her brand new purchase.

 Another image showed Audi India Head Balbir Singh Dhillon welcoming Advani to the Audi family with a flower bouquet.
 “Progress and creativity go hand in hand.
 We’re happy to welcome @advani_kiara to the Audi experience," read the post.